Enhancing Climate Information and Knowledge Services for Resilience in 5 Island Countries of the Pacific Ocean

 Research Team

-Dr. Victoria Keener, Arizona State University, East-West Center
+Dr. Victoria Keener (Arizona State University, East-West Center)

-Dr. Laura Brewington, Arizona State University, East-West Center
+Dr. Laura Brewington (Arizona State University, East-West Center)

-Dr. Jim Potemra, University of Hawaiʻi
+Dr. Jim Potemra (University of Hawaiʻi at Mānoa)

-One Jae Lee, University of Hawaiʻi
+One Jae Lee (University of Hawaiʻi at Mānoa)

 Our Vision